Nakajima quiver varieties in dimension four: Introduction

 \subsection{Acknowledgements}

-The first author was partially supported by a Research and Teaching Allowance at St John's College, University of Oxford.
-The second author was partially supported by Engineering and Physical Sciences Research Council [grant number EP/W013053/1].
-Both authors would like to thank Gwyn Bellamy for suggesting this problem and for many useful discussions.
-The first author would like to thank Nick Proudfoot for helpful advice on hypertoric varieties.
-The second author would like to thank Vasily Krylov for many useful conversations.
+The first author was partially supported by a Research and Teaching Allowance from St John's College, University of Oxford.
+The second author was supported by the Engineering and Physical Sciences Research Council [grant number EP/W013053/1].
+Both authors would like to thank Gwyn Bellamy for suggesting this problem and for many useful discussions thereafter.
+The first author would like to thank Nick Proudfoot for his advice on hypertoric varieties.
+The second author would like to thank Vasily Krylov for many helpful conversations.
 We also thank Antoine Bourget, Alastair Craw, Alastair King, and Lewis Topley for comments on the presentation of the material and suggesting related results.
-We would like to thank Travis Schedler for pointing out \cref{lem:fnotsig} to us as that simplified the proof.
+Finally, many thanks to Travis Schedler for pointing out \cref{lem:fnotsig} to us, streamlining the argument regarding \(\Sig\).